Top places to live in Buckinghamshire Olney

 You’re a little spoilt for choice to be honest.
 Stop off for a coffee at Gabriella’s Cucina Italiania, an Italian deli and coffee bar run by cake queen Gabriella (we dare you not to drool over the desserts).
 Then wander down to the highly rated Cherry Tree pub and restaurant that boasts its own wood-fired pizza oven and serves beautiful Mediterranean-inspired food from 8am.
 Then finish off with a well-deserved afternoon tea in the award-winning Olney Pancake Parlour (named in honour of the town’s yearly pancake race in February).

 If you’re in the market for quirky, one-of-a-kind items, you’re in the right place.
 Vintage shops and antique stores are in abundance (My Little Vintage, The Antiques Centre, Leo Antiques & Interiors, Afterglow) while Boo Gallery is home to gorgeous handmade jewellery and Love Lana stocks an incredible range of men’s, women’s and home fragrances.
+For designer gear, hop in the car for 45 minutes to luxury outdoor designer outlet Bicester Village with 160+ boutiques and restaurants.

 Castle Ashby is the ancestral home of the 7th Marquess of Northampton and its grounds are open year-round.
 Bring a picnic and enjoy the elegant Italianate gardens and orangery, and then walk it off in the arboretum.
 Olney’s Cowper and Newton museum celebrates the Rev. John Newton who wrote the hymn ‘Amazing Grace’ while living in the parish in the 1700s.
 Fancy something a little more remote?
 Salcey Forest is an ancient woodland managed by the Forestry Commission and great for family walks and bike rides.
 In nearby Milton Keynes there’s cool, contemporary MK Gallery which offers interesting exhibitions as well as it’s own cinema, and Willen Lake – an amazing recreational park with acres and acres of walking, watersports, tree top adventuring and a trendy new café.